koopjs/koop-ui/README.md

 ## Installation

 ```
-  git clone
+git clone git@github.com:koopjs/koop-ui.git
+cd koop-ui
 npm install
-  bower install
-  npm run start
+npm start
 ```

 ## Configuring

-The app is configured by default to point at a localhost instance of koop, but can be changed by modifying the `host` property in `scripts/app.js`.
+The app is configured by default to point `http://koop.dc.esri.com`, but can be changed by modifying the `host` variable in `scripts/app.js`.

 ## License